 What did you get your mother for Mothers Day?
 When you were a kid, you could take mom a big bowl of cereal on a tray for breakfast in bed or whip up one of those always fashionable macaroni necklaces.
 Yes, those are both sure-fire winners - when you're 8.

 Day 39 (Tuesday, April 27): Today, there is good news and bad news.
 The good news is that the last two days of the session are here.
 The bad news is that there is still a tremendous amount of work left to be done as is evidenced by the 53 bills we have on the calendar today.
-And while the sheer number of bills is intimidating, of even more concern is the importance of the ...
+And while the sheer number of bills is intimidating, of even more concern is the importance of the bills involved.
+While the more glamorous bills such as ethics, transportation and property tax reform have been discussed and debated in the media and different ...

 It is official, the 2010 legislative session of the Georgia General Assembly adjourned Sine Die and came to an end midnight on Thursday, April 29.
 After spending months devoting our time and commitment in Atlanta under the Gold Dome.
-After being in session for 40 legislative days spread out over four months, continual committee meetings, agreements and disagreements, the members which represent people from all over our state came together and finished the work of ...
+After being in session for 40 legislative days spread out over four months, continual committee meetings, agreements and disagreements, the members which represent people from all over our state came together and finished the work of the people.
+The two days of session this week the members worked into the late hours passing legislation.
+Key pieces of legislation were passed this ...

 The Georgia Legislature has finally approved a funding mechanism for transportation.
 Next comes the jockeying for placement on project lists among advocates, agencies and authorities for the various modes.
 Just because there's finally an opportunity for transportation funding, however, doesn't mean throwing good money after bad.
 Taxpayers must be vigilant and demand sound solutions and bang for their buck – or their 1 percent sales tax, to be precise.